Welcome to Community Supported Agriculture

 We will send a confirmation email once we receive your form.
 Please use the paper form if you intend to make monthly payments or use SNAP benefits.

 What else do I need to know about CSA with Camas Swale Farm?

 Want to have your hands directly involved in producing your food?
 Working Members volunteer on the farm 4 hours per week Jun- Nov in trade for a full CSA Harvest Share.
 Contact the farm in early Spring if interested!

 We deliver harvest shares in totes marked with your name(s) and share size.
 Please bring your own bag to pick up your share of the harvest.
 If you need a sturdy canvas bag for your share, contact the farm about a 100% organic cotton Camas Swale Farm CSA member bag!

 Two deliveries per season may be traded for a farm stand voucher.
 Please email the farm at least three days prior delivery day that you would not like to receive your share.
-We’ll send a $20 voucher for each week (up to two) that you can apply to farm stand purchases at our 19th and Agate Sunday Market from 10-2pm.
-If you are not available on Sundays we can work with you on a special order.
+We’ll send a $20 gift certificate for each week (up to two) that you can apply to farm stand purchases at our 19th and Agate Sunday Market from 10-2pm or you can request a credit towards the purchase of a Late Season Share.
+If you are not available on Sundays or for a Late Season Share we can often work with you on a special order.
 If you need more than two vacation days, we recommend donating your share to a friend.
 Just be sure they understand the terms and times for picking up harvest shares and kindly forward them the weekly newsletter.